How to Protect Raised Beds From Tunneling Animals

 In a traditional in-ground garden, plant roots contend with rocks, dense soil, and other natural obstacles.
 A raised bed, however, is a self-contained environment.
 It lacks the natural defenses that can deter or slow down burrowing animals.
 The soil is uniformly soft, and the plant roots are conveniently concentrated in one easy-to-access location.
 This makes your garden a highly efficient food source for a hungry groundhog or gopher.
 By creating a dedicated space for your plants, you’ve also created a perfect habitat for the pests that eat them.
 This is why adding a physical barrier, like our Animal Barrier Gardens, can be so effective.

-How to Spot Signs of Tunneling Animals
+How Can You Spot Signs of Tunneling Animals?

 Before you can protect your garden, you need to play detective.
 Tunneling animals are sneaky, but they always leave clues behind.
 Knowing what to look for is the first step in identifying your underground pest and figuring out how to handle them.
 Pay close attention to your soil, your plants, and the surrounding lawn for these telltale signs.

-Look for Tunnels, Mounds, and Paths
+Check for Tunnels, Mounds, and Surface Runs

 The most obvious signs of a tunneling animal are the structures they build.
 Moles leave behind volcano-shaped mounds of dirt, while gophers create fan-shaped or crescent-shaped piles.
 You might also spot their exit and entry holes, which are often plugged with soil.